Tania-Maxwell/Tania-Maxwell.github.io/_pages/research.md

 ### MSc Thesis (Project II)

 For my Master's thesis, I spent six months with the [Terrestrial Ecosystem Research](https://ter.csb.univie.ac.at/) team at the University of Vienna, supervised by [Wolfgang Wanek](https://ter.csb.univie.ac.at/people/wolfgang-wanek).
 During this time, I investigated the effect of the global changes on gross organic nitrogen processes.
 To do so, soil samples were collected from a global change facility in a managed montane grassland in Austria that had been simulating elevated CO<sub>2</sub> and temperature for four years, with an additional drought and rewetting treatment.
 I measured gross protein depolymerization and amino acid utilization rates using a novel high throughoutput isotope pool dilution approach ([Noll et al. 2019](https://doi.org/10.1016/j.soilbio.2018.12.005)).
-I am continuing to collaborated with Prof. Wanek and carried out a two-month stay in the TER lab in January and February 2021, to measure gross organic nitrogen rates in the context of my PhD project, and to finalize the paper from my Master's thesis.
+I continued to collaborated with Prof. Wanek and carried out a two-month stay in the TER lab in January and February 2021, to measure gross organic nitrogen rates in the context of my PhD project, and to finalize the paper from my Master's thesis ([Maxwell et al. 2022](https://doi.org/10.1111/gcb.16035)).

 <p align="center">
   <img width="600" src="/img/climgrass.png">